SolidOS/solid-ui/README.md

 Some of the larger controls include:

 - A chat widget: add discussion to any object.
-Infinte scroll, embedded images, social reactions, etc etc
+Infinite scroll, embedded images, social reactions, etc etc
 - A people picker widget for choosing a set of people or an existing group
-- A general purpose table display with built-in facetted browsing
+- A general purpose table display with built-in faceted browsing
-- A two-dimentional matrix of editable live data extends in both domension.
+- A two-dimentional matrix of editable live data that extends in both dimensions.
-- A notepad of shared notes for real-time collaboration.
+- A notepad of shared notes for real-time collaboration
 - Drag and drop code for linking things and uploading files
 - A set of tabs for holding other widgets and arbitrary UI elements